 People with hyperhidrosis may find that their white shirts are often stained yellow after several months of use.
 You probably ask “how to remove yellow underarm stains?”
 This can be a nightmare for people who actually like wearing light clothes but can’t, due to the staining.

 I’m so excited because I have researched and learned that there are solutions to this problem.
-In this article, I will be talking about different ways to remove the dreaded yellow stains and even some helpful tips to prevent it from happening.
+In this article, I will be talking about different ways to remove the dreaded yellow stains and even some helpful tips to prevent these sweat marks from happening.

 What Causes Sweat Stains?

 Months after buying a shirt, you notice that your favorite shirt’s armpits look slightly yellowish.
 The only possible thing that you think may have caused this is your underarm sweat.

 After reading a bit about sweating and the stains possibly caused by it, I discovered that sweat alone does not cause these horrible yellow stains.
 I learned that when a person sweats and they use antiperspirants, the reaction of your sweat to the antiperspirant you are wearing causes a yellow stain.

 One of the active ingredients in antiperspirants is aluminum chloride.
 This is a component of most commercially available antiperspirants in the market.
 It is used as the first line of defense to excessive sweating problems or even just active people like me.
 But sadly, it turns white shirts yellow when it mixes with sweat.
 So I just had to learn more about it and how to prevent it.